rstudio/rstudio-docker-products/workbench-session/README.md

 These images include the following layers:

 * Base OS
-* RSW session components
-* System packages required for R, R packages, and RStudio Professional Drivers
+* System packages required for R, R packages, RStudio Professional Drivers, and Workbench Session Components
 * One version of R
 * One version of Python
 * Jupyter Notebooks, JupyterLab, and RSW/RSC notebook extensions